Catalans survive Featherstone cup scare

 Yaha's strength then took him through for his second to cut the gap to two points at the break.

-Despite going into the sheds with the momentum, Catalans were immediately on the back foot in the second half as Leilua wasn't held by Sam Tomkins and the Samoan centre ran in to score the 100th try of his career to put Rovers 14-8 up.
+Despite going in with the momentum, Catalans were immediately on the back foot in the second half as Leilua was not held by Sam Tomkins and the Samoan centre ran in to score the 100th try of his career and put Rovers 14-8 up.

 Moments later Davies missed an interception chance for an immediate reply but it was not long before Catalans were back in it as Kasiano rumbled over from a couple of metres with Tomkins adding the conversion to tie the scores.

-That signalled Les Dracs to shift through the gears as Featherstone tired, allowing May to grab his first try for the club as he went under the posts to put them in front for the first time before May set up Davies to give them some much-needed breathing space inside the last 10 minutes.
+That was the cue for Les Dracs to shift through the gears as Featherstone tired, allowing May to grab his first try of the season as he went under the posts to put them in front for the first time before the same man set up Davies to give them some much-needed breathing space inside the last 10 minutes.

-Tomkins' late drop-goal made absolutely sure of the result as Catalans breathed a big sigh of relief as they chase a first Challenge Cup success since 2018.
+Tomkins' late drop-goal made absolutely sure of the result and Catalans breathed a big sigh of relief as they chase a second Challenge Cup success to follow their victory in 2018.

 Catalans: Tomkins, Davies, Romano, Laguerre, Yaha, May, Drinkwater, Dudson, Da Costa, Napa, Chan, Jullien, Garcia